Julen Castañeda

-Julen Castañeda Nuin (born 14 November 1990) is a Spanish footballer who plays for Cultural y Deportiva Leonesa as a left-back.
+Julen Castañeda Nuin (born 14 November 1990) is a Spanish footballer who plays for Segunda Federación club Amorebieta as a left-back.

 Club career

 Born in San Sebastián, Gipuzkoa, Castañeda played youth football with local Real Sociedad.
 He made his senior debut in the 2010–11 season with the B team, in the Segunda División B.

 On 14 July 2013, Castañeda signed a two-year deal with Segunda División club SD Ponferradina.
 He played his first professional game on 17 August, starting in a 1–0 away loss against Córdoba CF.

 Castañeda scored his first goal in the competition on 9 November 2014, his side's second in the 3–3 home draw with Recreativo de Huelva.
 He was released in 2015, and subsequently resumed his career in the third division by representing Burgos CF, Racing de Santander and Cultural y Deportiva Leonesa.